Boseh-coder/30DaysDuckDBChallenge/README.md

 So, let's get the story straight.
 I dove headfirst into "DuckDB in Action," and let me tell you, it's been an eye-opener.
-The book began with a clear introduction to DuckDB, what it is, what it's capable of.
+The book began with a clear introduction to DuckDB, what it is, and what it's capable of.
 No beating around the bush, straight to the good stuff.

 First things first, DuckDB is a data analytics powerhouse.
 Whether it is performing CLI operations, working with cloud data pipelines or programming in Python, it seamlessly fits into pipelines.
 The flexibility is top-notch; it handles local or remote files in formats like CSV, JSON, Parquet, and Arrow.
 Not to mention, it plays well with databases like MySQL, SQLite, and Postgres.